appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 3. Response Caching;
 4. Response Cookies.

-#### Query parameters
+#### Query Parameters

 A parameter is a piece of information you provide to a query during its execution.
 In the query, parameters can be used independently or as a component of a larger expression to build a criterion.
-The API you integrate allows you to include one or more [query parameters](/core-concepts/data-access-and-binding/querying-a-database) as part of the request.
+The API you integrate allows you to include one or more[ query parameters](/core-concepts/data-access-and-binding/querying-a-database) as part of the request.

 #### Send Appsmith signature header\*